 There are very scientific, detailed studies available regarding indoor seed starting with LED lights.
 This post is a summary of my experience using both LED and fluorescent lights as grow lights for starting tomato and pepper seeds indoors.

-5 Tips to Consider when Comparing LED Shoplights to Fluorescent Shoplights
+Comparing LED to Fluorescent Shoplights

 I am going to summarize the differences between using LED and fluorescent lights, with a focus on my experience with starting heirloom tomatoes and chile peppers.
 I found it useful to break down the information into five main categories:

 - Cost comparison

 - Energy uptake of seedlings (lumens vs. watts vs. color spectrum)

 - Photoperiod & duration of lights on seedlings